Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-Notes.md

 - Answer: Terraform workspace allows managing separate state files for each workspace, enabling different environment processing.

 #### Question: How do you provide variable values at runtime in Terraform?
-Answer: To provide variable values at runtime in Terraform, the default values in the variable file (variable.tf) can be removed, and the values can be provided when running the Terraform command.
+- To provide variable values at runtime in Terraform, the default values in the variable file (variable.tf) can be removed, and the values can be provided when running the Terraform command.
-To provide variable values at runtime in Terraform, you can use several methods, including command-line flags, variable definition files (`.tfvars`), and environment variables.
+- To provide variable values at runtime in Terraform, you can use several methods, including command-line flags, variable definition files (`.tfvars`), and environment variables.

 ### 1. Command-Line Flags
 You can pass variable values directly when running Terraform commands using the `-var` flag.
 This method is useful for quick overrides or when dealing with a small number of variables.